-Click on the link below for the BC Gov News from the Office of the Premier
+Click on the links below for the BC Gov News Releases

 The Stuart-Nechako Regional Hospital District was incorporated under the Hospital District Act of British Columbia in November 1998.
 The Stuart-Nechako Regional Hospital District provides funding to the following facilities, all operated by the Northern Health Authority: the Fraser Lake Diagnostic and Treatment Centre, the Granisle Health Centre, the Lakes District Hospital and the Pines Multi-level Care Facility (both in Burns Lake), the St. John Hospital, and the Stuart Nechako Manor (both located in Vanderhoof), and the Stuart Lake Hospital (Fort St. James).